Anguilla flag graphic

 Area

-Government type:parliamentary democracy (House of Assembly); self-governing overseas territory of the UK
+Government type: parliamentary democracy (House of Assembly); self-governing overseas territory of the UK

-Age structure Anguilla
+Age pyramid of Anguilla

-Economy
+Anguilla Economy Statistics

-Economic overview
+Economic overview of Anguilla

 small, tourism-dependent, territorial-island economy; very high public debt; COVID-19 crippled economic activity; partial recovery underway via tourism, benefitting from its high amount of timeshare residences; considering reopening oil refinery

-Real GDP (purchasing power parity) in Billion $
+Anguilla Real GDP (purchasing power parity) in Billion $

 no data

-Real GDP per capita in $
+Anguilla Real GDP per capita in $

 No data

-Exports & Imports in million $
+Anguilla's Exports & Imports in million $

-Top 5 Import Partner in 2022 (95%)
+Top 5 Import Partnerin 2022 (95%) of Anguilla

-Top 5 Import Commodities in 2022
+Top 5 Import Commoditiesin 2022 of Anguilla

 • poultry πŸ—